 When Will I Know When I Need to Wash My House?

-If you are wondering whether or not to power wash your house, give a good walk through around your home – pointing out any spots that look dirty or dingy.
+If you are wondering whether or not to power wash your house, take a good walk around your home – pointing out any spots that look dirty or dingy.
 We can tell you that on the northern side of your home, you’ll typically find much more dirt – including things like black mold or algae growth.
 You may see the discoloration on your siding, stone landscaping, asphalt, brick, etc. If you live further out into the country you’ll notice more dust and dirt coating your exterior surfaces.

 As you walk around your home, take a good look at your roof.
 If you see dark gray or black streaks, that is a sign that you have algae growing which is the early stages of something much more sinister.
 That algae growth will eventually turn into lichen which attacks your roof shingle granules and lessens the lifespan of your roof.
 Lichen can take a 15-year roof and jump it straight to the end of its lifecycle.